arcticsecurity/arcticsecurity-python/docs/query.md

 The `Query` class reads events that match user-provided conditions.
 It is ideal for fetching specific events from the API in one-time queries.

+### Time range

+The time range of the events that query matches is set with `start` and `end` parameters.
+The default time range is the full database contents.
+See [API documentation](api.md#arcticsecurity.sharing_api.Query.query) for details.

 ### Timeout

 The `timeout` parameter applies to a single retrieval of a batch of events from the backend.
 There is no overall timeout for the generator returned by `query()`.